 An oligosaccharide is another fancy way of saying a carbohydrate fiber, which is a good thing for your stomach.
 Unfortunately, the average American isn’t consuming nearly enough fiber as is recommended (2).
 This is where the fiber in chicory root comes in handy, but more on that later.

 We also mentioned that inulin is a ‘soluble fiber’… and this is a good thing!
 Soluble fiber helps with regulating blood sugar, reducing cholesterol, and slowing down digestion, which then makes us feel full for longer.
 The fiber also helps with relieving constipation by promoting regular bowel movements, maintaining a healthy, clean gut lining.
+Finding foods that are high in soluble fiber, ranging from freshly sliced avocados to a healthier coffee creamer, is key to a thriving body!

 Finally, the underrated buzzword on the block: prebiotic!
 Inulin is a prebiotic fiber, which is fermented and acts as food for the probiotic bacteria in our gut.
 The probiotic bacterias in our gut aid in maintaining our gut health, improving cardiovascular health, boosting our immune system and much more!